§86. Oilfield Site Restoration Fund

 state treasurer to be used only in accordance with this Part and shall not be placed in the

 general fund.
-The funds provided to the commission pursuant to this Section shall at all
+The funds provided to the trust authority pursuant to this Section shall at all

-times be and remain the property of the commission.
+times be and remain the property of the trust authority.
 The funds shall be used only for the

 purposes set forth in this Part and for no other governmental purposes.
 Except for the pledge